Majestic landscape of snowy Alps

 Auberge de la Grande Glière

 The temple of artisanal croziflette.
-Everything here is homemade, from the sourdough bread to the genepy liqueur.
+Everything here is homemade, from the sourdough bread to the génépy liqueur.

-The Gastronomic Festivities Calendar
+Gastronomic Festivities Calendar

-Savoie Cheese Festival
+Savoy Cheese Festival

 The largest gathering of local producers.
 Free tastings and milking competitions.